[Total Solar Eclipse: 2015]

 The Duration of the eclipse at the observation site was just over 2 minutes 55 seconds.

-The Umbral Velocity is the speed of the Moon's shadow, 1.4 kilometres per second.
-This and its width determined the duration of the total eclipse.
+The Umbral Velocity is the speed of the Moon's shadow, 1.606 kilometres per second.
+This and size and shape of the umbra determined the duration of the total eclipse.

 The Saros is a collection of eclipses belonging to a series.
 Each member of the series is followed by a similar eclipse approximately 18 years, 11 days and 8 hours later.
 This eclipse is a member of Saros number 133.
 It is the 44th eclipse out of a total of 72 in the series.